rydmike/flex_seed_scheme/README.md

 The `FlexSchemeVariant` also include the predefined `FlexTone` based variants.
 You can use the `variant` option as a way to select `ColorScheme` seed generation variant that is based on both the in Flutter 3.22.2 new SDK `dynamicSchemeVariant` and the FlexSeedScheme predefined FlexTones `tones` based seed generation options.

-Starting with FlexSeedSeed scheme version 3.0.0, when using `SeedColorScheme.fromSeeds` with a `variant` that is based on MCU and Flutter SDK `DynamicSchemeVariant`, you can use all the same seed key as with `FlexTones` based schemes using the `tones` property.
+Starting with FlexSeedSeed scheme version 3.0.0, when using `SeedColorScheme.fromSeeds` with a `variant` that is based on MCU and Flutter SDK `DynamicSchemeVariant`, you can use all the same seed keys as with `FlexTones` based schemes using the `tones` property.
 You are no longer limited to using only your primary or main brand color as seed color, even when using the Flutter SDK `DynamicSchemeVariant` based variants.
-In previous versions of FlexSeedScheme, you could only use a single seed color with the `dynamicSchemeVariant` based variants.
+In versions before 3.0.0 of FlexSeedScheme, you could only use a single seed color with the `dynamicSchemeVariant` based variants.
 FSS uses a custom fork of MCU to enable this feature.

 ```dart
     // Make a light ColorScheme from a seeds using variant style fidelity.